 Finally, another potentially helpful technology is the use of pumped storage reservoirs.
 Pumped storage reservoirs utilize surplus power from either wind or solar to pump water into a storage reservoir, to then be utilized later when other generation sources are insufficient to meet load.

 Similar to the development of solar and wind projects, pumped storage projects will need to address siting and environmental issues.
+Additionally, pumped storage facilities are limited in the locations that they can be sited due to the need to construct both an upper and lower reservoir.

-All the technologies mentioned above are advancing and can be alternatives to meet future energy demand if the LSRD were to be breached.
+Some of the technologies mentioned above may be available as alternatives to meet future energy demand if the LSRD were to be breached, but it is not certain which ones and there are differences of opinion amongst energy experts about when they will be commercially available.
 Regardless, these technologies are expected and needed to play a significant role in addressing the future needs of the Pacific Northwest Energy System as the region moves towards decarbonization and responds to climate change.